Introduction: Understanding Settlement Agreements in Legal Matters

 - Get professional advice when needed.

-By going through it thoroughly and understanding it well, you will feel at ease before signing it, as it not only provides actual relief but also protects and ensures the security of the future for you financially.
+By going through it thoroughly and understanding it well, you will feel at ease before signing it, as it not only provides actual relief but also protects and ensures the security of your future financially.